Boscloner Classic Board + Shield Combo (DIY Kit)

 - Ensure the cable for the low-frequency writer is secure connected at both ends.

-- Ensure the T5577 card is sitting as closely as possible to the center of the low-frequency writing antenna
+- Double-check that the T5577 card is sitting as closely as possible to the center of the low-frequency writing antenna.

-- Restart the Boscloner Board + shield by removing and subsequently reenabling power to the unit.
+- Restart the Boscloner Classic Board + Shield by removing and subsequently reenabling power to the unit.

 - Keep the low-frequency write antenna as far away physically from the MaxiProx 5375 reader as possible.

-- Power-off the MaxiProx 5375 reader, but leave the Boscloner Board + shield combo powered on.
+- Power-off the MaxiProx 5375 reader, but leave the Boscloner Classic Board + Shield combo powered on.
 This will ensure that the MaxiProx 5375 is unable to cause any unwanted interference while attempting to perform writing operations.

 - Use a Faraday cage to protect the low-frequency antenna and the T5577 card from the MaxiProx 5375's powerful reading antenna.
 There are a number of excellent products on the market, just look for products that specifically block 125kHz signals and are large enough to house the low-frequency antenna.
 You may also consider building your own Faraday cage using a cardboard box or paper cup and wrapping the outside of the custom-container in foil (don't let the low-frequency antenna come into direct contact with the foil).
-While very DIY, this method often yields the very best results.
+While this is very DIY, this method often yields the very best results even when compared against pricier commercial solutions.

 Is the RFID and access control within my organization secure enough against attackers?

-There are several very secure RFID technologies that exist today that are widely considered to be safe and are not vulnerable to the run-of-the-mill cloning attacks used by the Boscloner.
+There are several very secure RFID technologies that exist today that are widely considered to be safe and are not vulnerable to the run-of-the-mill cloning attacks used by the Boscloner suite of products.
 However, most of the access control used throughout organizations today still utilize decades-old RFID technology that have had documented security issues.
-The Boscloner, for example, leverages the antiquated 125kHz, low-frequency and unencrypted RFID technology which provides the users of the technology absolutely no protections against trivially capturing and cloning the badges.
-In fact, the Boscloner uses HID's own MaxiProx 5375 long-range antenna to perform these attacks!
+The Boscloner Classic, for example, targets HID ProxCard II and leverages the antiquated 125kHz, low-frequency, and unencrypted RFID technology.
+Unfortunately, users of this highly vulnerable technology have little to no protections against having their badges trivially captured and cloned by malicious actors.
+In fact, the Boscloner Classic uses HID's own MaxiProx 5375 long-range antenna to perform these attacks!

-- 125kHz HID Prox (The Boscloner's current speciality)
+- 125kHz HID Prox (The Boscloner Classic's speciality)

 - 125kHz EM4100